gotestyourself/gotestsum/README.md

 On Linux, you need to have some "test-pass" and "test-fail" icons installed in your icon theme.
 Some sample icons can be found in `contrib/notify`, and can be installed with `make install`.

+On Windows, you can install [notify-send.exe](https://github.com/vaskovsky/notify-send) but it does not support custom icons so will have to use the basic "info" and "error".

 ```
 gotestsum --post-run-command notify
 ```